Ore and Chv\'atal-type Degree Conditions for Bootstrap Percolation from Small Sets: Proof of Theorem

 Since every vertex in $I$ has at most one neighbor in $U$, $\Delta(G) \leq \frac{n+1}{2}$.
-The weak Chv\'atal condition \eqref{eqwch} therefore implies that the initial part of the degree sequence of $G$ term wise dominates $2,3,4,\ldots$.
-In particular, there is at most one vertex of degree at most 2 in $G$, contradicting the existence of $u_I$ and $v_I$. \end{proof}
+The weak Chv\'atal condition \eqref{eqwch} therefore implies that the initial part of the degree sequence of $G$ termwise dominates the sequence~$2$, $3$, $4$,~$\ldots$.
+In particular, there is at most~one vertex of degree at most~2 in $G$, contradicting the existence of $u_I$ and $v_I$. \end{proof}

 \begin{claim} $|I| < \frac{n}{2}$. \end{claim} \begin{proof} Assume otherwise.
 By Claim~\ref{claim:strictodd}, $|I| = |U|=\frac{n}{2}$, which implies that $n$ is even.
 If $u \in L_U$, then $d(u)\geq \frac{n}{2}$.
 So, by Observation~\ref{oneneighbor}, $u$ is adjacent to all other vertices in $U$ and has exactly one neighbor in $I$.
 If $|L_U| \geq 2$, let $u$,~$x \in L_U$, let $v \in N_I(u)$ and initially activate $\{v,x\}$.
 It follows that all of~$U$ is activated by the end of the second round.
 Because this activates $U\cup\{v\}$, it contradicts the maximality of $I$.